PX4/PX4-Autopilot/apps/nshlib/README.txt

       Set if your ethernet hardware has no built-in MAC address.
       If set, a bogus MAC will be assigned.

+  * CONFIG_NSH_MAX_ROUNDTRIP
+     This is the maximum round trip for a response to a ICMP ECHO request.
+    It is in units of deciseconds.
+The default is 20 (2 seconds).

   If you use DHCPC, then some special configuration network options are required.
 These include: